 But we aren’t growing food currently.
 I also strategically prep meals so there aren’t tons of leftovers.
 Meaning I didn’t feel the cost justified the purchase at the time.
 Nonetheless, we started saving for one.

-But then came February.
-And our conventional freezer was already quickly running out of space.
+Baby was born in December and then came February.
+Our conventional freezer was already quickly running out of space.
 We considered a chest/deep freezer.
-But there’s no place to practically keep one in our apartment with all the exposure to sunlight.
+But felt there wasn’t a suitable place to practically keep one in our apartment with all the exposure to sunlight.

-So, I began moving our food to the freezer door.
-The only place I wasn’t going to store the breastmilk.
+Then as milk increased, I began moving all the table food to the freezer door – the only place I wasn’t going to store the breastmilk.
 Taking more and more of the shelving real estate for more and more 6-oz filled Lansinoh breastmilk storage baggies.

 It was only a few days later that I realized it didn’t matter how quickly we ate the rest of the food.
 Milk was going to explode out of the freezer before anything else.